 Physiotherapists can help you learn breathing techniques.
-They can offer expert advice about gentle exercise and relaxation, and show you new ways of carrying out day-to-day activities that may be causing you difficulty.
+They can offer expert advice on gentle exercise and relaxation, and show you new ways of carrying out day-to-day activities that may be causing you difficulty.

 Occupational therapists can help you develop ways of completing tasks and activities at home that are safe and prevent you from getting too breathless.
 They may be able to give you simple but effective gadgets that can make everyday chores easier to manage.
 They can also offer expert advice on relaxation and how to pace your daily activities.

 Different people can offer support in the community.
 District nurses work closely with GPs and, if needed, can make regular visits to patients and their families at home.

 In many areas of the country there are also specialist nurses called palliative care nurses.
 They’re experienced in assessing and treating your symptoms, and they can offer you support from when you’re diagnosed with cancer.
 They can also visit you at home and support you and your family.
 Some palliative care nurses are linked to the local hospice.
 Your GP can usually arrange for you to be seen by a specialist nurse at home.

 Palliative care nurses are sometimes referred to as Macmillan nurses.
 However, many Macmillan professionals are nurses who have specialist knowledge about a particular type of cancer.
 You may see them when you’re at a clinic or in hospital.